pillllo/double-mattress-server/README.md

 ## `GET /user`

-Get user profile data for a user and atheir linked users.
+Get user profile data for a user and their linked users.

 **Request body**